 To Kyle, this phone call one of the film’s big betrayals of the original game.
 Kyle feels that Barret turning to oil undermines both Barret’s FFVII motivation, and the game’s environmentalism in general.
 This is not even explained in the film, like everything else.
 In the short stories (and be aware that Barret’s short story was published after the film’s initial launch), we see Barret going through a character arc where he tries to find a purpose after he faces up to the guilt of killing innocents in the reactor bombings.
 He ultimately decides to find a replacement for Mako so that people will be able to reconnect and rebuild with quasi-modern technology, especially when it comes to helping victims of Geostigma.
 He ends up working with Cid and restarts the world’s fossil fuel industry.
 I feel this is a great arc for Barret, but fails in how it wasn’t included in the film, wasn’t shared outside of Japan, and–oh yeah!
 Kyle’s still right that this flies in the face of FFVII’s environmentalism.

 Now, I feel that FFVII’s environmental message was incredibly ludditic, being at best New Age luddism and at worst even anti-science.
-As far as FFVII is concerned, all the good science is related to Cid (i.e., the science of the real-world space race and 1960s, the science of the recent past), basically everything else (the science of the future) being an ugly, ugly blight on the world.
-“My place in history is the best place in history, any further change is the devil,” we’ve all heard this sort of thing before.The short stories and Advent Children, however, are basically all pro-science and progress, with technological solutions saving the day, and even corporations get a good light!
+As far as FFVII is concerned, all the good science is related to Cid (i.e., the science of the real-world space race and 1960s, the science of the FFVII authors’ past), basically everything else (the science of the authors’ post-childhood and future) being an ugly, ugly blight on the world.
+“My place in history is the best place in history, any further change is the devil,” we’ve all heard this sort of argument before.The short stories and Advent Children, however, are basically all pro-science and progress, with technological solutions saving the day, and even corporations get a good light!
 I’m not going to say any more about either point of view, but I will say that trying to put both views into the same franchise leads to as much of a mess as you’d expect.

 Cloud arrives at Healin Lodge to ask Reno about this job of his.
 Warned by Tifa that Reno called a second time off-camera and was sounding somewhat strange, Cloud goes in armed, and sure enough, Reno outright attacks him on arrival, but it seems to have just been a ploy to see if Cloud was in shape.
 Annoyed by him, Cloud just manoeuvres Reno out the front door and locks him out of his own building.
 This is my favourite part of the movie.